mjordan/islandora_workbench_docs/docs/check.md

         * Whether values used in typed relation fields are in the required format
         * Whether values need to be namespaced
         * Whether the term IDs/term names/term URIs used in the values exist in the vocabularies configured for the field.
+    * "List" text fields
+        * Whether values in CSV fields of this Drupal field type are in the field's configured "Allowed values list".
     * If using the pages from directories configuration (`paged_content_from_directories: true`):
         * Whether page filenames contain an occurrence of the sequence separator.
         * Whether any page directories are empty.